-Facioscapulohumeral muscular dystrophy - FSHD-) - Haplotype 4qA161 and PAS polymorphism (Polyadenylation signal) in pLAM region (FSHD1) and SMCHD1 gene (FSHD2).
+Facioscapulohumeral muscular dystrophy (FSHD): Haplotype 4qA161 and PAS polymorphism (Polyadenylation signal) in pLAM region (FSHD1) and SMCHD1 gene (FSHD2).

-Muscular dystrophy facio-scapulohumeral (FSHD: Facio Scapulo Humeral Dystrophy) is a process characterized by weakness and muscle atrophy.
-His name is determined by the areas of the body that are affected most often: muscles of the face (facio-), muscles around the shoulders (escapulo-), and upper extremities (humeral-).
-Signs and symptoms of this dystrophy usually occur in adolescence, but both the time of onset, and severity vary widely; Thus, mild cases can start in elderly while, although rare, severe cases can occur in infancy or early childhood.
+Facio-scapulo-humeral muscular dystrophy (FSHD: FacioScapuloHumeral Dystrophy) is a process characterized by muscle weakness and atrophy.
+Its name is determined by the areas of the body that are most frequently affected: muscles of the face (facio-), muscles around the shoulders (scapulo-), and upper extremities (humeral-).
+The signs and symptoms of this dystrophy usually appear in adolescence, but both the moment of onset and the severity vary greatly; thus, mild cases can begin in advanced age, while severe cases, although rare, can present in infancy or early childhood.

-The ORF-DUX4 is located next to a regulatory region of DNA on chromosome 4 known as a sequence of pLAM, which is necessary for encoding the protein DUX4.
-Some copies of chromosome 4 have a functional pLAM sequence, whereas others do not.
-Copies of chromosome 4 with a pLAM functional sequence described as 4qA or "permissive".
-Which do not have a functional sequence pLAM described as 4qB or "nonpermissive."
-Without a functional pLAM sequence, no protein DUX4 not encoded.
-Because there are two copies of chromosome 4 in each cell, individuals can have two "permissive" copies of chromosome 4, two "non-permissive" or one of each copy.
-Muscular dystrophy facio-scapular-humeral can only occur in people who have at least one "permissive" copy of chromosome 4.
-If an affected individual has a shortened D4Z4 region or a genetic mutation SMCHD1, the disease is expressed only if a sequence pLAM functional is also present to allow protein coding DUX4.
-In addition, it is believed that mutations in the gene SMCHD1, causing FSHD2, may also increase the severity of illness in people with FSHD1.
-It is likely that the combination of a region D4Z4 shortened and a genetic mutation SMCHD1 makes D4Z4 region has fewer methyl groups attached, allowing the ORF-DUX4 is highly active.
-Although it is believed that the DUX4 protein influences the activity of other genes, in particular in muscle cells, it is not known how the presence of this protein damages or destroys these cells, leading to progressive muscle weakness and atrophy.
+ORF-DUX4 is located next to a regulatory region of DNA on chromosome 4 known as a pLAM sequence, which is necessary for the encoding of the DUX4 protein.
+Some copies of chromosome 4 have a functional pLAM sequence, while others do not.
+Copies of chromosome 4 with a functional pLAM sequence are described as 4qA or "permissive".
+This variant acts as a polyadenylation signal (PAS) to stabilize the DUX4 transcript in the muscle of FSHD patients.
+In the 4qA region, the polymorphic sequence ATTAAA is required to act as a polyadenylation signal (PAS), which stabilizes the transcript and leads to the synthesis of the toxic protein.
+Those without a functional pLAM sequence are described as 4qB or "non-permissive."
+Without a functional pLAM sequence, no DUX4 protein is encoded.
+Because there are two copies of chromosome 4 in every cell, individuals can have two "permissive" copies of chromosome 4, two "non-permissive" copies, or one of each.
+Facioscapulo-humeral muscular dystrophy can only occur in people who have at least one "permissive" copy of chromosome 4.
+If an affected individual has a shortened D4Z4 region or an SMCHD1 gene mutation, the disease is expressed only if a pLAM functional sequence is also present to allow the DUX4 protein encoding.
+Additionally, mutations in the SMCHD1 gene, which cause FSHD2, are believed to also increase the severity of the disease in people with FSHD1.
+It is likely that the combination of a shortened D4Z4 region and an SMCHD1 gene mutation causes the D4Z4 region to have fewer attached methyl groups, allowing the DUX4 ORF to be highly active.
+Although the DUX4 protein is believed to influence the activity of other genes, particularly in muscle cells, it is not known how the presence of this protein damages or destroys these cells, leading to progressive muscle weakness and atrophy.

-The analyzes of the relationship between the findings with respect to these different possibilities have allowed to find that in many patients with FSHD exists regarding the haplotype 4qA161, although this haplotype was also found in the control population unaffected.
-This haplotype 4qA161, differs from haplotype 10qA166 corresponding to 10q (chromosome 10), representing 96% of the alleles of this chromosome, which could quite possibly exclude this possible source of confusion.
-Haplotype identification 4qA161 has a G nucleotide (guanosine) instead of A (adenosine) in the SNP3, and nucleotide A (adenosine) instead of a G nucleotide at SNP6.
-It has been found that all cases of FSHD have at least one of these two alleles, while in the controls, approximately half of them have only one nucleotide of A (adenosine) in SNP3, and only one G nucleotide (guanosine) in SNP6, so there would be no 4qA161 allele.
-The 4qA161 allele was found in 70% of patients with FSHD and 33% of control, not affected with FSHD cases, so their presence indicates a significantly higher probability for the diagnosis of FSHD.
+The analyzes of the relationship between the findings obtained, regarding these different possibilities, have allowed to find that in many patients with FSHD there is a relationship with the 4qA161 haplotype, although this haplotype has also been found in the unaffected control population.
+This 4qA161 haplotype differs from the 10qA166 haplotype corresponding to 10q (chromosome 10), which represents 96% of the alleles of this chromosome, with which this possible source of confusion could be excluded with considerable probability.
+The identification of the haplotype 4qA161 has a nucleotide G (guanosine) instead of A (adenosine) in SNP3, and a nucleotide of A (adenosine) instead of a nucleotide of G in SNP6.
+All FSHD cases have been found to have at least one of these two alleles, while in controls, about half of them have only one nucleotide of A (adenosine) in SNP3, and only one nucleotide of G (guanosine) in SNP6, so the 4qA161 allele would not exist.
+The allele 4qA161 has been found in 70% of patients with FSHD and in 33% of control cases, not affected by FSHD, so its presence indicates a considerably higher probability in favor of the diagnosis of FSHD.